Liveaboardscom

 During the rainy season there may be a risk of Malaria or Dengue fever.
 Precautions are recommended.

-Bring appropiate diving gear.
+Bring appropriate diving gear.
 Feel free to ask for equipment rental from your chosen liveaboard in Belize.

 How to get there & Ports of Departure?